c4arl0s/6Rebasing/README.md

 Deleted branch news-hotfix (was 74afd90).
 ```

-The master branch has not been altered since we created news-hotfix, so Git can perform a fast-forward merge.
+**The master branch has not been altered since we created news-hotfix, so Git can perform a fast-forward merge**.
 Our repository now looks like the following.

 ![Screen Shot 2020-05-26 at 16 45 12](https://user-images.githubusercontent.com/24994818/82953378-49b56680-9f70-11ea-8bc0-516728c17beb.png)

 # 	* [Rebase the about Branch](https://github.com/c4arl0s/6RebasingRysGitTutorial#6-rebasing-rys-git-tutorial---content)

-This puts us in the exact position as we were in before our first 3-way merge.
-We want to pull changes from master into a feature branch, only this time we will do it with a rebase instead of a merge.
+**This puts us in the exact position as we were in before our first 3-way merge**.

+**We want to pull changes from master into a feature branch, only this time we will do it with a rebase instead of a merge**.

 ```console
 $ git checkout about